nicholasshirley/knock_once/README.md

 mount KnockOnce::Engine, at: '/auth' # Can mount at whatever path you like
 ```

-Then run generators
+Then run generators and include the name for your user model
 ```
-rails g knock_once:install
+rails g knock_once:install [User]
 ```

-## Assumptions
-knock_once requires that you have a model called user (see generator output).
-In the future, this will be made configurable, but at the moment it's the only possibility.

 ## Setting up
 After you run the install generator, you will have a user model, user migration and an initialization file.
 You only need to run `rails db:migrate`  to get started, but realistically your user model will have more information than just an email.
 Add your additional user fields to the migration (and any validations etc you need for them on the model) and then whitelist the required user params in the initializer.